-45. At the end of the Appeal Hearing, the Appeal Panel will consider the Appeal (in private) and determine whether, on the balance of probabilities, the Appeal should be allowed (in whole or in part).
-Any decision of the Appeal Panel will be taken by majority vote, with the Appeal Panel Chair having a casting vote in the event of a tie.

-- 46. If the Appeal is allowed (in whole or in part), the Appeal Panel may disapply the sanction imposed by the Disciplinary Chair or Disciplinary Panel or issue a new sanction in accordance with the sanctions guidelines in Appendix 3.
-If the Appeal is dismissed, the sanction imposed by the Disciplinary Chair or Disciplinary Panel will remain in place. - 47.
+- 43. At the end of the Appeal Hearing, the Appeal Panel will consider the Appeal (in private) and determine whether, on the balance of probabilities, the Appeal should be allowed (in whole or in part).
+Any decision of the Appeal Panel will be taken by majority vote, with the Appeal Panel Chair having a casting vote in the event of a tie. - 44.
+If the Appeal is allowed (in whole or in part), the Appeal Panel may disapply the sanction imposed by the Disciplinary Chair or Disciplinary Panel or issue a new sanction in accordance with the sanctions guidelines in Appendix 3.
+If the Appeal is dismissed, the sanction imposed by the Disciplinary Chair or Disciplinary Panel will remain in place. - 45.
 The Appeal Panel Chair will decide whether to make a costs order and whether the appeal fee will be refunded to the Appellant in the event of a successful appeal.
-Any costs ordered by the Appeal Panel will be limited to £250 (which shall be paid on top of the appeal fee referred to in Regulation 36).
+Any costs ordered by the Appeal Panel will be limited to £250 (which shall be paid on top of the appeal fee referred to in Regulation 0). - 46.
+Wherever possible, the Appeal Panel Chair will communicate the decision and any sanction to the parties verbally at the end of the Hearing.
+The Appeal Panel's decision will also be confirmed to the parties (and, where a Participant is a party to the Appeal, the Participant's Club) in writing following the Hearing.
+Where the Appeals Body is a League, decisions of the Appeal Panel must also be provided to the Disciplinary Officer of the relevant County Cricket Board to which the League is affiliated. - 47.
+Any decision of an Appeal Panel is final and binding and there is no further right of appeal.